Black Hawk Down (film): Mogadishu Mile

 It is often believed that the soldiers involved in the Mogadishu Mile had to run all the way to the Mogadiscio Stadium, as shown in the film.
 However, in that scene the filmmakers took artistic license and dramatized the event, departing from the book.
 In the film, the Mogadishu Mile ends with about a dozen soldiers entering the Mogadiscio Stadium having run all the way through the city.
 In the book, it ends with soldiers reaching a rendezvous point on National Street (in the opposite direction from the stadium):

-The Rangers and Delta Force soldiers were not the only members of the U.S. military operation who walked the Mogadishu Mile; they included two CSO Marines that were also joined by soldiers from the U.S. 10th Mountain Division:

-For the most part, the scene in the film where the convoy leaves the soldiers running through the city streets alone does not accurately portray what really happened: